anexia-it/vue-ui-components/README.md

 **Note:**
 > When using Vue, you have to import 'ui/src'.
 When importing 'ui' you would import the bundled version of the ui tool.
 This can lead to failures and disadvantages when building your project (no tree-shaking)

-This automatically globally register all anx components in your application.
+This automatically globally registers all anx components in your application.
 You don't have to register any components manually.

 If you don't want to import all the components, you can also register the required components manually.
 Therefore, you can import the required components from the components folder in the UI tool.
 For example, you only want to use the _AnxAlert_ and _AnxButton_ component.